gear-foundation/vara-wiki/docs/api/tooling/wallet-js.md

 ## Connecting Substrate-Based Wallets in React Applications Using Vara Wallet Connect

-**Vara Wallet Connect** is an open-source module designed to easily integrate Substrate-based wallets into React applications.
-This module is part of the Gear.js library and can be used by any developer who wants to add wallet functionality to their dApp without building from scratch.
+**Vara Wallet Connect** is an open-source library designed to easily integrate Substrate-based wallets into React applications.
+This module is part of the Gear.js utilities and can be used by any developer who wants to add wallet functionality to their dApp without building from scratch.

 **Features**